Elastic Bayesian Model Calibration: Bayesian Model Calibration

 \subsection{Functional Response}

-Various authors have extended the Bayesian model calibration approach above to be more explicitly suited to functional response.
+Various research efforts have extended the Bayesian model calibration approach above to be more explicitly suited to functional response.
 This can vastly increase the training data size, but Gaussian processes with Kronecker covariance structures can help produce scalable models \citep{williams2006combining}.
-A somewhat different approach is used by \cite{gu2016parallel}, involving fitting a Gaussian process for each output while sharing some parameters across models, and, with a suitable discrepancy model, the calibration can be obtained.

-The most common approach is to project the functional response onto basis functions and build functional models for calibration in the reduced dimension basis coefficient space \citep{higdon2008computer,bayarri2007framework,francom2019inferring}.
+A somewhat different approach is used by \cite{gu2016parallel}, which involves fitting a Gaussian process for each output while sharing some parameters across processes, and, with a suitable discrepancy model, the calibration can be obtained.
+Perhaps the most common approach is to project the functional response onto basis functions and build functional models for calibration in the reduced dimension basis coefficient space \citep{higdon2008computer,bayarri2007AS,francom2019inferring}.
 Let $t$ denote the functional variable (e.g., time), and let $z(t,\bm x_i)$ denote an experimental measurement from the $i^{th}$ experiment at functional variable $t$.
 Similarly, let $y(t,\bm x_i, \bm u)$ denote a simulation of the $i^{th}$ experiment at the functional variable $t$ with input parameters $\bm u$.
 Then an approach to Bayesian model calibration with functional response specifies

 The typical approach to inference is to discretize $t$ onto a grid $t_1,\dots,t_{N_T}$, which generates $N_T$ dimensional vectors $\bm z(\bm x_i)$, $\bm y(\bm x_i,\bm\theta)$, and $\bm\delta(\bm x_i)$ of the respective functions evaluated on the discretized grid, which simplifies the model to a multivariate representation,